madebybo/mr.bo-co/site/content/work/windowplay.md

 The Yieldmo design team have seen impressive success with their [window](https://formats.yieldmo.com/#/demo/window) format, which leverages position-aware technology to simulate an image "behind" the page a user is on.

 As video continues to gain remarkable growth on mobile, it's inevitably intriguing to ask: how might we apply that proven design principle to a much richer medium?
+(TODO: Project Brief)

 <div><img src="/_images/work/windowplay/components.jpg"></div>